TechCanuck/srfax/README.md

   - Deleting faxes from either the inbox or outbox
   - View account usage
   - Download faxes from the inbox or outbox

-Not yet implemented:
-  - Sending faxes
-  - Delete pending faxes (to be sent)
-  - Stop fax
-  - Multifax status

 ## Development